bogdanputinelu/Licenta/README.md

 # Tracing
 - API Gateway supports tracing by creating / maintaining a X-Request-ID

-# Rate Limiting
-- Rate limit per User (not token, but user, because more tokens can be created) (Prevents abuse from individual users)
-- Rate limit per API (Protect APIs from overload)

 # Centralized Automatic Documentation
 - Using the auto generated OpenAPI specification by FastAPI the API Gateway aggregates all APIs documentation